josh-bone/AndroidCOVIDApp/README.md

 <img src="images/dashboard.png" width="150">

 Unfortunately, I didn't grab a screenshot before the rate-limit was hit, when it was displaying real data.
+The app takes some time to work so please be patient.

 # External Dependencies: